robinmattern/AIDocs_testR-master/README.md

     </details>

- 2. Let's open VSCode and look at the `run-tests.sh` script in the `AIDocs-test1` folder.
+ 2. Let's open VSCode and look at the `run-tests.sh` script in the `AIDocs-testR` folder.

     <details><summary><code>code AIDocs_testR-master.code-workspace</code></summary>